jara001/f1tenth-rules/rules_v3.md

 - The surface friction may naturally slightly differ across the track.
 - When the room is surrounded by windows or semi-transparent surfaces, it might result into incorrect sensor measurements.
 - When the track is delimited by a set of pipes (on top of each other) there might be gaps between them.
-- Due to the car tilting, the sensors might see over the track borders.
+- Due to the car tilting, the sensors might see over the track borders or see the floor.
 - When multiple tracks are present, their parameters, features and overall nature may differ.
     - Current session may differ as well.
 In that case the organizers must clearly state the current session on each track.

 ### Track behaviour

-_Note: I want to make it as a collection of rules "how to behave on the track"._

 - The teams are obliged to be respectful with other users of the track.
+    - Teams are encouraged to pay attention when moving around the track, especially when, e.g., running or jumping.
     - Teams are not allowed to obstructing other teams by any means (e.g., if specified, leaving a stationary car on the track outside of the designated area).
     - Teams are not allowed to endanger other teams and cars by an inappropriate behaviour.
 - While testing the car, the team should limit the amount of damage to the track to an absolute minimum.
 - Whenever using the track, there has to be at least one team member that keeps an eye on the car and is prepared to activate the kill-switch.
-    - During the race, this responsible person has to hold the remote in a risen hand to be clear that the car is not manually controlled.
+- Teams that are not taking part in the session should avoid the track at all times.
 - Driving outside of the track is generally not allowed.
     - Exception is testing the car in very slow speeds.

-(Violation?)
-- Teams that are not taking part in the session should avoid the track at all times.

 ### Track Features